 Russian River Salmon and Steelhead Monitoring Program

-Our coho salmon monitoring effort is funded by the US Army Corps of Engineers.
-Additional studies are funded by the National Fish and Wildlife Foundation and California Department of Fish and Wildlife, with contributions from and the Sonoma County Water Agency.
+Our monitoring and research is funded by the US Army Corps of Engineers, Wildlife Conservation Board, National Fish and Wildlife Foundation, and California Department of Fish and Wildlife, with contributions from Sonoma Water.
 All of our work is made possible through the gracious support of hundreds of private landowners throughout the Russian River watershed.

 Follow us on social media